tfelix/bestia-docs/content/docs/server/world-generation.md

 ### Mana Map

-The mana distribution {{< katex >}}M_m{< /katex >}} is a normal noise map without any changes.
+The mana distribution {{< katex >}}M_m{{< /katex >}} is a normal noise map without any changes.
 Its done in two passes, a high frequency and also a low frequency pass.
 This allows us a rapid alteration in a smaller area while we still have big areas with just a higher mana concentration then others.

 > Mana resolution 10m.

 ### Population Map

-The population distribution {{< katex >}}M_p{< /katex >}} is a normal noise map without any changes.
+The population distribution {{< katex >}}M_p{{< /katex >}} is a normal noise map without any changes.
 But is later heavily modified by influence maps.

 > Population resolution 100m.